Canadian Soccer Association: History

 The Dominion of Canada Football Association, today known as the Canadian Soccer Association, was founded in Winnipeg, Manitoba, in July 1912.
 The organization joined FIFA on December 31, 1912.
 On June 21, 1926, the DCFA resigned from FIFA, only to rejoin on June 20, 1948.
 The governing body of the game retained that name until it was changed to The Football Association of Canada on June 6, 1952.
 The association later changed its name to the Canadian Soccer Football Association in 1958 and then at last to the Canadian Soccer Association in 1971.

-Canada Soccer has hosted several global soccer tournaments, including the 1976 Olympic football tournament, the 2015 FIFA Women's World Cup, and will co-host the 2026 FIFA World Cup along with Mexico and United States.
+Canada Soccer has hosted several global soccer tournaments, including the 1976 Olympic football tournament, the 2015 FIFA Women's World Cup, and co-hosted the 2026 FIFA World Cup along with Mexico and United States.
+The 2026 tournament was hosted in Toronto and Vancouver, with Canada becoming the first country to host five different categories of FIFA men's and women's national-team tournaments.
 The association has also hosted the FIFA U-20 World Cup (2007), the FIFA U-16 World Championship (1987), and the FIFA U-20 Women's World Cup (2002, 2014).